Wolkenfarmer/Graph/README.md

 ### Currently not under active development

-## Made only for the learning experience and fun - you run Graph at your own risk!
+## Made only for learning and fun - you run Graph at your own risk!